mdx-js/specification/readme.md

 MDX is superset of the [CommonMark](http://commonmark.org) specification that adds embedded JSX and `import`/`export` syntax.

+Media type that should be used to label MDX content is `text/mdx`.

 ### Imports

 ES2015 [`import` syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported.